 HSAs and FSAs, IRL

 Before the Patient Protection and Affordable Care Act (ACA), funds that weren’t used by the end of the year were forfeited.
 This was colloquially known as the "use it or lose it" rule.
-Now, plans allow you to hang on to up to $500 of leftover funds as you head into the next year.
+And now, because of the pandemic, both HSA and FSA funds are eligible for rollover into 2022.

-If you’re reaching the end of the year and you have more than $500 in your account, think about what you’ve been putting off.
-That very thing might just be something you can use your HSA or FSA to cover.
+If you’re reaching the end of the year and have untouched funds in your account, think about anything you've been putting off.
+Those might just be things you can use your HSA or FSA to cover.

 Here's what some people used their remaining funds for: